 Due to the nature of these new systems, existing voting system standards were not sufficient for testing specific aspects.
 Therefore, additional security requirements were needed to test the use of digital signatures, cryptography and secure communications protocols.
 The hardware and software standards, developed for DRE and optical scan systems used in polling places, also needed to be revised to reflect the characteristics of the remote voting technologies.
-Each of the pilot projects established a working group, comprised of election officials, security experts and test engineers, to define the additional requirements needed to supplement the existing voting system standards.
+Each of these pilot projects established a working group, comprised of election officials, security experts and test engineers, to define the additional requirements needed to supplement the existing voting system standards.
 Reference materials for the working groups came from various national and international sources of information technology standards, such as the Federal Information Processing Standards (FIPS), Common Criteria, and the International Standards Organization.
 These efforts resulted in testing requirements documents that were specific to the technical features of each of the pilot systems, which supplied the criteria for testing and certifying these particular pilot systems.

 Since 2008, several states have enacted legislation enabling them to conduct electronic voting projects for UOCAVA voters, beginning with the 2010 elections.
-To be prepared to support the states with these projects, in July

-2009 the EAC convened a UOCAVA Working Group to consider how to adapt the EAC's Testing and Certification Program to accommodate UOCAVA pilot systems.
+To be prepared to support the states with these projects, in July 2009 the EAC convened a UOCAVA Working Group to consider how to adapt the EAC's Testing and Certification Program to accommodate UOCAVA pilot systems.
 It was concluded that two products were needed: a modified set of system testing requirements; and a revised testing and certification process.
-It was determined that the working group would assist the EAC in drafting the testing requirements and EAC staff would adapt the certification process to accommodate the UOCAVA pilot program.
+It was determined that the working group would assist the EAC in drafting the testing requirements.
+The EAC staff would adapt the certification process to accommodate the needs of UOCAVA pilot projects and publish a Voting System Pilot System Testing and Certification Manual.

-The EAC UOCAVA Working Group has taken much the same approach as the pilot project working groups.
-The source materials drawn on for this effort included: the Voluntary Voting System Guidelines (VVSG) 1.0; the VVSG 1.1; the VVSG 2.0; the VOI, SERVE and Okaloosa Project requirements documents; FIPS; and NIST Special Publications.
-One significant difference in the EAC Working Group approach was the technology scope covered by the requirements.
-The VOI, SERVE and Okaloosa system requirements were tailored specifically for the particular system implementations developed for those projects.
-However, since many different types of remote voting systems could be submitted to the EAC certification program, the EAC Working Group defined generic system requirements to provide for system design flexibility.
+The EAC UOCAVA Working Group began with a review of the Voluntary Voting System Guidelines (VVSG) 2005; the Revision to the 2005 VVSG; and the Next Iteration to the VVSG to identify already established or proposed TGDC guidelines that would also apply to remote electronic voting systems.
+To fill gaps related to the introduction of technologies not covered in the VVSG and the additional security requirements associated with remote systems, VOI, SERVE and Okaloosa Project requirements documents were reviewed.
+In addition, FIPS and NIST Special Publications were consulted to identify federally specified information security requirements that would apply to the use of cryptography, public key infrastructure, secure communications and other security features of remote electronic voting systems.
+A significant challenge for the EAC Working Group was to specify requirements that would not unduly constrain innovation in the design of UOCAVA systems.
+The VOI, SERVE and Okaloosa system testing requirements were tailored to test the particular system implementations developed for those projects.
+However, since many different designs for remote voting systems could be submitted to the EAC certification program, the EAC Working Group needed to identify generic system requirements to allow for system design flexibility.
+This document is the result of that effort.